yPhil-gh/Emulsion/README.md

 - The arguments in this list are set as default in Emulsion
 - All the names **in bold** are directly installed from the normal system (Ubuntu box) repo / app store:

-`sudo apt install mupen64plus mednafen nestopia pcsx2 amiberry`
+`sudo apt install mednafen nestopia amiberry mupen64plus pcsx2`

 The others are installed with appImage.